Clinical-Genomics/BALSAMIC/docs/FAQs.rst

 #.
 Switch to the `develop` branch: `git checkout develop`.
 #.
 Merge the latest changes from master into develop: `git merge master`.
 #.
 Resolve any conflicts, commit the changes, and push them to the develop branch.
 #.
-Create a new release branch: `git checkout -B release_vX.X.X` (adhere strictly to the naming convention for compatibility with container publishing GitHub Actions).
+Create a new `release` branch: `git checkout -B release_vX.X.X`.
+Adhere strictly to the naming convention for compatibility with container publishing GitHub Actions.
+Failure to do so may result in the unavailability of containers for download in this particular version.
 #.
 Update the version number `X.X.X` in the `CHANGELOG.rst`.
 #.
 Open a pull request for the `release` branch, and after obtaining approval, merge it into `master`.
 #.
 Move back to `master` branch: `git checkout master`.